Best telephoto lenses for Nikon in 2022

 F-mount versus Z-mount

-Nikon’s Z-mount development has lagged behind Sony and Canon for years.
+Nikon’s Z-mount development has lagged behind Sony and for years.
 And although there will no doubt be some impressive Z-mount telephotos introduced in the future, right now, the F-mount is king.
 Thankfully Nikon has an FTZ adapter that will unite legacy F-mount lenses with the newer Z-mount mirrorless cameras.
 As a result, there is an impressive 60 years worth of F-mount lenses that are compatible with the new Nikon Z system.
-The FTZ adapter also allows these older AF-S lenses to benefit from the faster autofocus, silent shooting, low performance, and in-camera stabilization of the Z camera bodies.
+The FTZ adapter also allows these older AF-S lenses to benefit from the faster autofocus, silent , low light performance, and in-camera stabilization of the Z camera bodies.

 Prime versus zoom